-The official syllabus is found at: http://faculty.oxy.edu/math/370/02/syllabus.htm
+The official syllabus is found at: http://faculty.oxy.edu/math/370/04/syllabus.htm

 OTHER NOTES We will not have class on Monday September 4 (Labour Day), Monday October 11 (Fall Break) and Friday November 24 (Thanksgiving Break).
-On Wednesday September 4 and Friday October 14 I will be out of town and class will be cancelled.
 I will let you know at least one week ahead of time if there may be other days on which class is cancelled.